Water Leak Detectors & How They Save Your Home

 Want to avoid the time and expense it takes to fix longstanding leaks?
 You need to invest in an automated water leak detection solution.
 Here are just some of the options available to you:

-If you’re looking for an affordable whole house leak detection system that really works, your best bet is to buy a few battery-powers leak alarms, which you can find at most hardware stores and home centers.
+If you’re looking for an affordable whole-home leak detection system, your best bet is to buy a few battery-powered leak alarms, which you can find at most hardware stores and home centers.
 These are very easy to use – you simply place the sensors on the ground near any pipes and plumbing fixtures, such as drains, heaters and, of course, washing machines, and leave them there to monitor the situation.
 As soon as even a small amount of water is detected by them, the water leak alarms will begin to admit an extremely loud and piercing sound that will undoubtedly attract your attention.

-If you decide to use water leak alarms as your primary source of home leak detection, it’s a good idea to place at least one on your basement floor -if you have one – so that it can alert you if any water leaks in from outdoors during adverse conditions such as storms, and also so that you get an early warning if your sump pump gives up the ghost.
+If you decide to use water leak alarms as your primary source of home leak detection, it’s a good idea to place at least one on your basement floor -if you have one – so that it can alert you if any water leaks in from the exterior of the home during storms or flooding, and also so that you get an early warning if your sump pump goes out.
 Not all flooding issues are caused by leaking pipes so we want to focus on all areas of the home that could be potential entry points for water to leak through.

 Internet-Connected Leak Alarms